What happens to benefits if I, or my spouse, pass away?

 ARTA believes that prescription drugs are extremely effective in treating many medical conditions, and it is important that the ARTA Retiree Benefits Plan receives the best value for the prescription drugs members purchase; therefore, the plan includes a Least Cost Alternative provision.
 This means that if your doctor prescribes a brand name drug and there is an approved interchangeable generic version, the plan will pay to the equivalent cost of the generic product.
 You may purchase the higher cost alternative; however, you are responsible for paying the difference in price.

-To find out about the coverage of specific drugs, please call ASEBP toll-free at 1-855-444-ARTA (2782) with the DIN number which is found on the prescription label.
+To find out about the coverage of specific drugs, please call 1-855-444-ARTA (2782) with the DIN number which is found on the prescription label.

 Who is considered a ‘dependant’ under the ARTA Retiree Benefits Plan?

-A dependent child who is beyond any limiting age and, who is mentally or physically disabled and is incapable of self-sustaining employment and who is wholly dependent upon you for support and maintenance, is also eligible.
+A dependant child who is beyond any limiting age and, who is mentally or physically disabled and is incapable of self-sustaining employment and who is wholly dependant upon you for support and maintenance, is also eligible.